viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 weight: 3
 ---

-This tutorial will walk you through creating a filter {{< glossary_tooltip term_id="module" text="module" >}}.
+In this tutorial, you will create a [color filter](https://github.com/viam-labs/modular-filter-examples) {{< glossary_tooltip term_id="module" text="module" >}} and use it to selectively store data from your robot.
-Specifically it will guide you through on coding and configuring a [color filter module](https://github.com/viam-labs/modular-filter-examples), and can serve as a reference when writing your own filter module for various components, like a [sensor](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter).
+This guide can serve as a reference when writing your own filter module for various components, like a [sensor](https://github.com/viam-labs/modular-filter-examples/tree/main/sensorfilter).

 Creating a filter module will enable you to selectively store data from your robot based on whether specified conditions have been met.
 Once you've configured your robot for data capture and established the connection to [Viam's cloud](/services/data/#cloud-sync), the robot will use the [data management service](/services/data/) to regularly send data to the cloud.
 However, before this data is stored in Viam's cloud, the filter module will process it, saving only the data that meets your specified criteria.

-Filter functionality is versatile.
-For example, you can program a bird feeder to capture and store pictures that contain a specific color, filter out blurry images, or configure a sensor to store data related to energy usage only when it exceeds predefined thresholds.
+Filter modules can be written to capture images based on specific criteria, such as color, image quality, or sensor thresholds.
 The example in this guide will show you how to create and use a filter module to store images of your pet when a specified color is in frame:

 1. Set up a webcam in a location where your pet is likely to appear in frame and use the data management service to periodically take pictures and sync them to the [Viam's cloud](/services/data/#cloud-sync).